nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 1. [Developing a new marketing strategy to increase influx of annual memberships at a bike-sharing company](#case1)
 2. [Guide a marketing strategy based on how users interact with fitness smart devices](#case2)
 3. [Case study 3](#case3)

+The first two are theoretical case studies created by Google, and thus all the data was provided by them.
+For the last option, however, I had to find an alternative data source.
+Here follows my three case studies.
+As stated above, these case studies will implement the Google Data Analytics methodology.

 <a name="case1"></a>
 ## Case Study 1 - Developing a new marketing strategy to increase influx of annual memberships at a bike-sharing company